 This letter is to verify that Jane Doe has resigned from her post as (job title) at XYZ Company.
 Her last working day was 30th January, 20XX.
 She is, therefore, no longer employed with XYZ.

-It has been a pleasure having her as a part of our team.
-We wish her all the best for her future endeavors.
+It has been a pleasure having her on our team.
+We wish her all the best in her future endeavours.

 #3

-This is an official verification that XYZ is no longer employed with (company name).
-His job as the (job title) has been terminated with effect from 16th March 20XX due to a conflict of interests.
+This official verification is that XYZ is no longer employed with (company name).
+His job as the (job title) was terminated from 16th March 20XX due to a conflict of interests.

-XYZ must forfeit all company benefits, including the company car and apartment with immediate effect.
+XYZ must immediately forfeit all company benefits, including the company car and apartment.
 Additionally, access to company-provided medical insurance and other benefits is no longer applicable.
 All company assets must be returned by the end of the month.

-Please contact the HR Department for further verification.
+Please get in touch with the HR Department for further verification.

 #4

-I am writing to officially confirm that your retirement from (Company Name) has been successfully processed and you will no longer be employed with us with effect from 1st February 20XX.
+I am writing to officially confirm that your retirement from (Company Name) has been successfully processed, and you will no longer be employed with us as of 1 February 20XX.

-Your dedication and professionalism during your tenure with us have been greatly appreciated.
-Thank you for your years of service.
-We wish you a fulfilling and enjoyable retirement.
+We have greatly appreciated your dedication and professionalism during your tenure with us.
+Thank you for your years of service, and we wish you a fulfilling and enjoyable retirement.

 #5

-This is to confirm that John Doe is no longer a part of our team.
+This confirms that John Doe is no longer a part of our team.
 Mr. Doe quit his job as the Project Manager at ABC Company on the 6th of November, 20XX.
 Due to his resignation, he is no longer employed at ABC.

-Please contact us for further verification and details.
+Please get in touch with us for further verification and details.

 #6